An Online-Learning Approach to Inverse Optimization: Introduction

 \subsection{Literature Overview}

 The idea of learning or inferring parts of an optimization model from data is a reasonably well-studied problem under many different assumptions and applications and has gained significant attention in the optimization community over the last few years, as discussed for example in \citet{denHertogPostek2016}, \citet{Lodi2016} or \citet{Simchi-Levi2014}.
-These papers argue that there would be significant benefits in combining traditional optimization models with data-derived components.
+These works argue that there would be significant benefits in combining traditional optimization models with data-derived components.
 Most approaches in the literature focus on deriving the objective function of an expert decision-maker in a static fashion, based on past observations of input data and the decisions he took in each instance.
-In almost all cases, the objective functions are learned by considering the KKT-conditions or the dual of the (parameterized) optimization problem, and as such convexity for both the feasible region and the objective function is inherently assumed.
-Examples of this approach include \citet{KeshavarzWangBoyd2011}, \citet{Li2016} as well as \citet{ThaiBayen2018}, where the latter one also considers the derivation of variational inequalities from data.
+In almost all cases, the objective functions are learned by considering the KKT-conditions or the dual of the (parameterized) optimization problem, and as such convexity for both the feasible region and the objective function is inherently assumed; examples include \citet{KeshavarzWangBoyd2011, Li2016, ThaiBayen2018}.
+Especially, in \citet{ESHK2018, TrouttTadisinaSohnBrandyberry2005, TrouttPangHou2006} the authors study the minimization of the same regret function that we consider in the present paper.
+However, as their exact solution approaches are based on duality, they do not extend to the integer case like the ideas presented here.
 Sometimes also distributional assumptions regarding the observations are made.
-Applications of such approaches have been heavily studied in the context of energy systems (\citet{RatliffDongOhlssonSastry2014,KonstantakopoulosRatliffJinSpanosSastry2016}), robot motion (\citet{PapadopoulosBacettaFerretti2016,YangZeilingerTomlin2014}), medicine (\citet{SayreRuan2014}) and revenue management (\citet{KallusUdell2015,QiangBayati2016,ChenOwenPixtonSimchi-Levi2015,KallusUdell2016,BertsimasKallus2016}); also in the situation where the observed decisions were not necessarily optimal (\citet{NielsenJensen2004}).
+In \citet{troutt2011some}, the authors study experimental setups for learning objectives under various stochastic assumptions, focussing on maximum likelihood estimation, which is generally the case for their line of work; we make no such assumptions.
+Especially, the observations can be chosen by a fully-adaptive adversary in our framework.